elisebbv/hilton-theme/content/services.md

 > I offer manuscript consultations for the exploring author and in-depth editing services for authors with specific goals for their manuscript.

 No sure what you need?
 No worries!
 Whether you've got it all sorted or you're still figuring things out, you can request a free sample edit of your manuscript to see if we’ll be a good fit.
-All I ask is that you have a completed draft of your story ready for me before you make your request.
+All I ask is that you have a completed draft of your story ready when you make your request.

   <div class="section__navigation" style="padding-top: 0; padding-bottom: 100px;">
     <a href="/contact" class="button button--primary section-button"><b>Let’s Make Magic Together</b></a>